-Red Rainbowfish (Glossolepis Incisus) Fish Species Profile
+Red Rainbowfish (Glossolepis Incisus) Species Profile & Care Guide

 The Red Rainbowfish is one of the more significant varieties of their kind.
 They are hardy, peaceful and active fish, the only drawback with this fish is the fact that it can disturb slow-moving, smaller fish with its rapid movements and relatively large size.